-- (a) Applications for permission to pay filing fees in installments by individuals must provide that an initial payment will be made within thirty (30) days after filing the petition, and the balance of the filing fee will be paid in accordance with the Order Approving Payment of Filing Fee in Installments.
-The Bankruptcy Fee Schedule is posted on the court's website, and will have a breakdown of the authorized installment payment amounts.
-If a request is made to make payments differently, it must be supported by an affidavit describing special circumstances. - (b) If a petition under 28 U.S.C. § 1930(f) is denied, the debtor will be deemed to have applied for installment payments under subsection (a) above as of the date of denial.
+- (a) Applications for permission to pay filing fees in installments by individuals must provide that an initial payment will be made within thirty (30) days after filing the petition, and the balance of the filing fee will be paid in accordance with the order approving payment of filing fee in installments.
+The bankruptcy fee schedule is posted on the court's website, and it will have a breakdown of the authorized installment payment amounts.
+If a request is made to make payments differently, it must be supported by an affidavit describing special circumstances. - (b) If a petition under 28 U.S.C. § 1930(f) is denied, the debtor will be deemed to have applied for installment payments under section (a) above as of the date of denial.